Start Your Career Fast with a Welding Technology Certificate

 WEL 245 – Gas Metal Arc Welding Spray Transfer

 Focuses on proper weld safety, machine setup and welding techniques of Gas Metal Arc Welding Spray Transfer.
 Students perform American Welding Society compliant welds on carbon steel in flat and horizontal positions.
-This course will prepare students to take an AWS welder certification test, which is recommended for its successful completion.
+This course will prepare students to take an AWS welder certification test, which is recommended for it’s successful completion.
 It aligns with SENSE Level 1 Module 5 Key Indicators 1, 2 and 8-12, as well as Module 2 – Indicator 7, Module 3- Key Indicator 3, and Module 9 – Key Indicator 2.

 WEL 251 – Gas Tungsten Arc Welding for Carbon Steel